-- maintain a fully documented record of changes, which demonstrates that everyone awarded an approved or accredited degree, apprenticeship or other qualification will achieve the required learning outcomes. - keep PEIs informed.
+- Maintain a fully documented record of changes, which demonstrates that everyone awarded an approved or accredited degree, apprenticeship or other qualification will achieve the required learning outcomes. - Keep PEIs informed.

 The Engineering Council is not prescriptive regarding mode of delivery or assessment etc, although some PEIs may set specific requirements.
-For an individual to be considered to have achieved a recognised programme they are usually only required to achieve a threshold pass1
+For an individual to be considered to have achieved a recognised programme they are usually only required to achieve a threshold pass1.

-Where a student is unable to complete or be assessed for a piece of work that delivers required Learning Outcomes, the provider or awarding organisation will need to set out the alternative mechanisms for assessing the achievement of those outcomes.
+Where a student is unable to complete or be assessed for a piece of work that delivers the required learning outcomes, the provider or awarding organisation will need to set out the alternative mechanisms for assessing the achievement of those outcomes.

-If unavoidable, students who are not in their final year of study when a programme is impacted by industrial action may be permitted to make up any missed credit and/or learning outcomes during later years of study.
+If unavoidable, students who are not in their final year of study when a programme is impacted by unavoidable changes may be permitted to make up any missed credit and/or learning outcomes during later years of study.
 This should be avoided if possible as it may put students under extra pressure if having to complete additional work in later years.

-If interruption to programme delivery or assessment leads to a reduced number of credits or award of a degree or other qualification with some assessments not being complete, PEIs would need to:
+If interruption to programme delivery or assessment leads to a reduced number of credits or the awarding of a degree or other qualification with some assessments not being complete, PEIs would need to:

-- determine the scope of the evidence they would need to assure themselves that all graduates would still achieve all of the learning outcomes at the applicable level taking account of the changes. - assure themselves that students who commenced their studies in September 2022 or later would not graduate from accredited degree programmes with compensation or condonement of credit beyond that permitted by Engineering Council policy.
+- Determine the scope of the evidence they would need to assure themselves that all graduates would still achieve all of the learning outcomes at the applicable level, taking account of the changes. - Assure themselves that students do not graduate from accredited degree programmes with compensation or condonement of credit beyond that permitted by Engineering Council policy.

-It is understood that students may in exceptional circumstances, following industrial action and through no fault of their own, be awarded a qualification or permitted to graduate with some assessments or marking of assessments being incomplete.
-This is not an approach we would encourage if it is possible to delay the award of a degree or qualification until assessments have all been marked.
-If degrees or qualifications are awarded prior to marking of all assessments PEIs must be informed, and ideally such awards will be provisional with any incomplete or unmarked assessments addressed at a later date.
+It is understood that students may, in exceptional circumstances, for example following industrial action and through no fault of their own, be awarded a qualification or permitted to graduate with some assessments or marking of assessments being incomplete.
+This is not an approach we would encourage if it is possible to delay the award of a degree or qualification until all assessments have been marked.
+If degrees or qualifications are awarded prior to marking of all assessments, PEIs must be informed, and ideally such awards will be provisional with any incomplete or unmarked assessments addressed at a later date.